HezekiahAO/Generics-Flexisaf-/README.md

 # Java Generics Practice

-Hi!
-This repo is dedicated to learning and practicing **generics and generic types in Java**, using small, focused examples.
-Each example follows the same core pattern which is:
+ach example follows the same core pattern which is:

 > Loop through a collection → check each element against a property → count how many match.